This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 What else would you expect when talking about the best?
 The old adage “you get what you pay for” definitely rings true when it comes to the price of Wagyu and Angus beef.

 Prices vary with time and by region, but just for a reference point; my grocer sells USDA Prime Angus Ribeye for about $18 per pound and medium grade Wagyu Ribeye for about $35 per pound.
-The most expensive and rare Wagyu cuts can get up to $350 per pound.
+The most expensive and rare Wagyu cuts can cost upwards of $350 per pound.

 How to Cook Wagyu and Angus